textcreationpartnership/A00159/README.md

 ##Content Summary##

 #####Front#####
-Articles to be enquired of within the prouince of Canterburie in the metropoliticall visitation of t
+Articles to be enquired of, within the Prouince of Canterburie, in the Metropoliticall visitation of
 #####Body#####

-Articles to be enquired of within the prouince of Canterburie in the metropoliticall visitation of t **Types of content**
+1. Articles to be enquired of, within the Prouince of Canterburie, &c.

+1. The tenor of the othe, ministred to the Churchwardens and swornemen.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!